 A traumatic event – such as assault, military combat, sexual/emotional/physical abuse, witnessing a natural disaster and/or accident.
-There is also being victim to a natural disaster and/or accident.
+There is also being a victim of a natural disaster and/or accident.
 PTSD seems most commonly known as something that soldiers or veterans suffer with after returning from war.
-However, as with everything else, further research and awareness has been brought to light that there are a lot of other individual’s suffer from PTSD as a result of a traumatic event.
+However, as with everything else, further research and awareness have been brought to light that there is a lot of other individual’s suffering from PTSD as a result of a traumatic event.

 Other Related Conditions

 An individual with PTSD may have additional disorders, as well as thoughts of or attempts at suicide:

 - Anxiety Disorders, including Generalised Anxiety Disorder and Obsessive-Compulsive Disorder (OCD)